-Biomedical Innovation & Entrepreneurship Certificate Program
+Certificate in Biomedical Innovation & Entrepreneurship

-The Biomedical Innovation & Entrepreneurship Certificate Program (BIECP) is a non-transcript certificate program that combines science and business to train and prepare University of Michigan Medical School (UMMS) graduate students for an impactful career in small biotechnology startups, large pharmaceutical companies, and other entities related to biomedical innovation and entrepreneurship.
-Administered by Fast Forward Medical Innovation (FFMI), the Office of Graduate & Postdoctoral Studies (OGPS), and the Rackham Graduate School, participants will receive extensive training from experienced entrepreneurs and biomedical innovators on concepts necessary to translate biomedical research into products or practice.
-Upon completion of the certificate program, candidates will receive a certificate of completion signed by the Executive Vice Dean for Research at the University of Michigan Medical School and Chief Scientific Officer of Michigan Medicine.
+Administered by Fast Forward Medical Innovation, the Office of Graduate & Postdoctoral Studies, and the Rackham Graduate School, participants will receive extensive training from experienced entrepreneurs and biomedical innovators on concepts necessary to translate biomedical research into products or practice.
+Upon completion of the certificate program, candidates will receive a certificate of completion signed by the Executive Vice Dean for Research at the U-M Medical School and Chief Scientific Officer of Michigan Medicine.

 The program covers the fundamentals of life science entrepreneurship and allows students to practice these concepts through project-based work.
 It will allow students to further explore areas covered within the core course (PIBS 750: Biomedical Innovation & Entrepreneurship II) and further develop their knowledge of biomedical innovation concepts as they explore potential career interests not typically included in a biomedical graduate curriculum.